Kourtney Kardashian And Justin Bieber Spotted Together Again — At Church

 Kourtney Kardashian and Justin Bieber “hung out together with friends, but didn’t spend the night together,” a source told People Magazine at the time.

-As the outlet explained, Kourtney Kardashian was reportedly hoping to reconcile with her former boyfriend prior to his recent stint in Miami, during which he has been photographed with numerous other women.
+As the outlet explained, Kourtney Kardashian was reportedly hoping to reconcile with her former boyfriend before his recent stint in Miami, during which he has been photographed with numerous other women.

 “[Kourtney Kardashian] is still serious about making things work with Scott.
 She went to the birthday party for Cash first and was ready to party more after.
-They chatted, had fun but that was it.
+They chatted, had fun, but that was it.
 Kourtney is finished hooking up with Justin,” the insider explained.

 Kourtney Kardashian and Justin Bieber’s outing seemed to be a random occurrence, but now, after their latest visit to church, it is hard to say what may be happening between them.

-Kourtney Kardashian and Justin Bieber have stayed silent in regard to their alleged romance for months, but in April of last year, a source told People Magazine that the rumored couple had been “hooking up on and off for a few months now.”
+Kourtney Kardashian and Justin Bieber have stayed silent regarding their alleged romance for months, but in April of last year, a source told People Magazine that the rumored couple had been “hooking up on and off for a few months now.”

 “They have hooked up a few times, including recently.
 It happens in L.A,” the source shared.
 “He has met her kids, but they don’t hook up around the kids.
 It’s on nights when she has help and is able to go out.”